razorpay/razorpay-arastta/README.md

 ### Development

-- The `master` branch holds the plugin for OpenCart 2
+- The `master` branch holds the plugin for the latest Arastta version
-- The `opencart1.5` branch holds the plugin for Opencart 1.5
-- Tags are in either of these two series: `opencart2-2.x.y` or `opencart1.5-1.x.y`

 ### Support

-Visit [https://razorpay.com](https://razorpay.com) for support requests or email contact@razorpay.com.
+Visit [razorpay.com](https://razorpay.com) for support requests or email support@razorpay.com.